imgag/ngs-bits/doc/GSvarServer/development/qe_api.md

 # Using queuing engine HTTP API

 We have created `QueuingEngineControllerGeneric` class to allow working with a remote queuing engine via a simple HTTP API.
-Using this class you can send commands to the server defined in `qe_api_base_url` configuration parameter.
+Using this class, you can send commands to the server defined in `qe_api_base_url` configuration parameter.
+In addition to that, you need to set `qe_secure_token`, an authentication token for the API server (issued and validated by the very same server), to be able to access the API.
 Such a server should have an endpoint that accepts **POST** requests containing specific JSON objects.
 4 actions are supported at the moment: submit, update, check, and delete.
 For each of them there is a predefined JSON object format:

 1. `submit` (**POST** request) - Submits a new job